cfengine/documentation/reference/promise-types.markdown

 **Description:** The names of files to which `log_string` will be saved for kept, repaired and failed promises.

-When used together with
-[`log_string`][Promise Types and Attributes#log_string], the current
-promise will log its status using the log string to the respective file.
+When used together with `log_string`, the current promise will log its status using the log string to the respective file.

 If these log names are absent, the default logging destination for the log string is syslog, but only for non-kept promises.
 Only the `log_string` is affected by this setting.
 Other messages destined for logging are sent to syslog.

 **Type:** `string`